Skip to main content

 carefully

-The new list of access rules for file stores with NFSv4 protocol applies up to 15 minutes after rules are added or removed.
+The new list of access rules for file stores with NFSv4 protocol is applied within 15 minutes of adding or removing rules.

 Rules are applied in order in the list — from top to bottom: